sidcarrollworks/Revise/README.md

 ## Setup

-To run this project, git clone and install dependencies first by running **`npm i`**.
-This will install all dependicies from package.json.
-Then, to see the project locally, please install mongodb and mongod locally, and once you install both of these, run mongod in one terminal.
-Then run **`npm run dev`** in another terminal, which run the project on port 3000.
-You can view the project in your browser by typing in 'http://localhost:3000'.
+To run this project, git clone and install mongodb and mongod following the installation steps for your specific operating system if you already do not have it.
+Then, install dependencies by running **`npm i`**.
+This will install all dependicies from package.json file.
+Then, to see the project locally, run mongod in one terminal and run **`npm run dev`** in another terminal, which will run the project on port 3000.
+You can view the project in your browser by typing in 'localhost:3000'.

 ## Authors